 This will be our fourth year offering morel mushroom courses.
-Residents of Indiana did have a way to comply with the state law requiring all mushrooms that are sold to be "individually inspected by a mushroom identification expert."
+Residents of Indiana did not have a way to comply with the state law requiring all mushrooms that are sold to be "individually inspected by a mushroom identification expert."
 We have received many complaints from foragers who are not able to sell their wild harvest because they are not able to have them properly certified.
 We worked with the Indiana State Department of Health and Purdue Extension in order to get the ability to offer certifications that will be accepted by the State of Indiana.

 2018 courses will be held in Indianapolis, Indiana.
 The morel course is typically 3-4 hours long and has three main components - morel mushrooms, morel mushroom lookalikes, and food safety.
 We offer a wild mushroom course early in the summer that covers additional species.

 Registration for the morel course includes all supplies necessary for the course and a 2018 membership to the Hoosier Mushroom Society.

 What types of courses will be held?

 There are two different courses being offered - morels and wild edible mushrooms.
 The morel course will cover all the species of morel mushrooms and include a food handling component.
 The second course will cover additional wild mushrooms that can be certified in the state, including:

 Chicken of the Woods – Laetiporus sulphureus & L. cincinnatus (with caution)